puppetlabs/bolt/pre-docs/bolt_versioning.md

 ## Bolt API

 The 1.0 series of Bolt is stable and will be free of breaking changes to its public API.
-In general this means that plans, inventory and config tested with any 1.y series release of Bolt continues to work when used with a later 1.y series release.
+In general this means that plans, inventory and config tested with any 1.y series release of Bolt will continue to work when used with a later 1.y series release.
 There is, however, new functionality added in the 1.0 series.
 You can expect the following types of changes:

 -   New keys in JSON format output.
 -   Differences in log output and human format output.
 -   New methods added to plan Data Type Objects.
 -   New options added to plan functions.
 -   Support for new revisions of the task spec and newer tasks.
--   Versions of bundled modules are updated and might include breaking changes.
+-   Versions of bundled modules will be updated and might include breaking changes.

 ## Bolt releases